K2Joom/docs-matukio/plugin_events.md

 ## Upcoming events
 (Context = com_matukio.upcomingevent)

-The result is added after the event informations at the bottom.
-(See CComment for a sample)
+The result is added after the event short description.
+Called for every event, which is displayed.

 $event - The event object (as reference)